 Requests for testing accommodations, including appropriate documentation, should be submitted to the Student Accessibility Services office as soon as possible and received by Testing Services no later than two weeks prior to the testing date.
 We will make every effort to meet the needs of our test-takers.
 Our ability to meet those needs will be based on staffing resources available and the availability of the testing space on that day.

 Please contact the office to discuss testing needs and testing accommodations.

 Assessment LEarning in Knowledge Spaces

-Kent State University uses ALEKS, an artificial-intelligence based assessment tool, to assess a student's strengths and weaknesses in Mathematics and Chemistry.
+Kent State University uses ALEKS, an artificial-intelligence based assessment tool, to assess a student's strengths and weaknesses in Mathematics.
 Students will take the initial ALEKS placement assessment online at a time and place convenient for them.
 The use of ALEKS requires installation of the ALEKS plug-in or use of the streaming plug-in.
 The plug-in should install automatically the first time ALEKS math placement is accessed.